romkatv/powerlevel10k/README.md

 If you are on Linux or WSL, consider enabling [gitstatus](https://github.com/romkatv/gitstatus) plugin for massive performance improvement in vcs/prompt segment.
 It works well with Powerlevel10k.

+## How fast is it?

+Powerlevel10k with [gitstatus](https://github.com/romkatv/gitstatus) renders prompt 5+ times
+faster than Powerlevel9k.
+In some cases it can be over 10 times faster.
+When using Linux, you should expect less than 50ms prompt latency in most cases, about 100ms in large git repos and 200ms in huge repos such as Linux kernel.
+To get comfortable upper bound on latency in any repo, set `GITSTATUS_DIRTY_MAX_INDEX_SIZE=4096`.
+It'll disable dirty file scanning in repos with over 4k files.
+This should give you under 100ms prompt latency everywhere.

+## What's the catch?

+Really, there is no catch.
+It's the same prompt with the same flexibility and literally the same configuration as Powerlevel9k but **much faster**.